-The vision of our group is to build on our recent discoveries in the field of cancer genomics (published in Nature 2012, 2013, 2015 and 2016) to develop and test novel personalised approaches for the treatment of both primary operable and metastatic pancreatic cancer.
+Our vision is to build on our recent discoveries in the field of cancer genomics (published in Nature 2012, 2013, 2015 and 2016) to develop novel personalised approaches for the treatment of both primary operable and metastatic pancreatic cancer.
 Our team is multidisciplinary, comprising individuals from diverse disciplines ranging from basic biology, laboratory discovery and preclinical testing, biomarker development and implementation.

 Bailey P, Chang DK, Nones K, Johns AL, Patch AM, Gingras MC, Miller DK, Christ AN, Bruxner TJ, Quinn MC, Nourse C, Murtaugh LC, Harliwong I, Idrisoglu S, Manning S, Nourbakhsh E, Wani S, Fink L, Holmes O, Chin V, Anderson MJ, Kazakoff S, Leonard C, Newell F, Waddell N, Wood S, Xu Q, Wilson PJ, Cloonan N, Kassahn KS, Taylor D, Quek K, Robertson A, Pantano L, Mincarelli L, Sanchez LN, Evers L, Wu J, Pinese M, Cowley MJ, Jones MD, Colvin EK, Nagrial AM, Humphrey ES, Chantrill LA, Mawson A, Humphris J, Chou A, Pajic M et al. Genomic analyses identify molecular subtypes of pancreatic cancer.
 Nature 2016 531(7592):47-52